the-creative-tester/blog/_posts/2016-05-01-Python-Android-Mobile-Web-Automation.md

 ---
 layout: post
 title: Python Android Mobile Web Automation
-desc: Android SDK, Appium and Selenium
+desc: Android SDK, Appium, Selenium and Nose
 proj-num: 09
 colour:
 ---

-## Android SDK, Appium and Selenium in Python
+## Android SDK, Appium, Selenium (Appium Python Client) and Nose in Python

 ### Introduction

-Earlier, I wrote a [post](http://the-creative-tester.github.io/Python-Web-Browser-Automation-Lettuce/) about using Selenium with Lettuce in a Python context.
-In this post, we will have a look at using [Selenium WebDriver](http://www.seleniumhq.org/projects/webdriver/) with [Behave](https://github.com/behave/behave).
-Behave is very similar to Lettuce, in that it allows for tests to be written in a natural language style, but it does seem a bit simpler to use and setup.
-We will also make use of [Nose](http://nose.readthedocs.org/en/latest/) for its assertions.
+In this post, we will write a simple Selenium test in Python for Android Mobile Web.
+We will make use of the [Android SDK](http://developer.android.com/sdk/index.html) command line tools, [Appium](http://appium.io/) and the Selenium functionality made available by the [Appium Python Client](https://github.com/appium/python-client).

 ### Installation

+##### Android SDK

+##### Appium

 ##### Python